Deltaidiots/memoripilot/README.md

 ## ✨ Features

+- **Dependency Injection for Core Services**: All core services (MemoryManager, ModeManager) use dependency injection for robust initialization and testability.
 - **Native GitHub Copilot Integration**: Tools appear directly in Copilot's agent mode
 - **Automatic Tool Discovery**: Copilot automatically suggests relevant memory operations
 - **User Safety**: Built-in confirmation dialogs for all operations
 - **Persistent Memory**: Maintains project context across editor restarts and chat sessions
-- **Core Memory Files**: Auto-scaffolds a memory-bank directory with specialized files for different types of information
+- **Core Memory Files**: Auto-scaffolds a memory-bank directory with specialized files for different types of information, using templates that match root implementations
+- **Section-Specific Updates**: Tools update only relevant sections of memory files, preserving the rest of the content
 - **Knowledge Management**: Organizes project information into dedicated files with clear purposes
 - **Four Working Modes**: Architect, Code, Ask, and Debug - each with specialized behaviors
 - **Real-time Updates**: Monitors file changes and maintains cross-file consistency